acceleratedscience/bridge/doc/runbook.md

 [&#8592; Back](../#bridge)

 > [!NOTE]
-> This document is specific to OPENAD / IBM deployment
+> This document is specific to Accelerated Science IBM Research deployment

 # Prepare for building Bridge Image